본문 바로가기 사이드메뉴 바로가기 대메뉴 바로가기

 게시물 검색

 • Develops methods of analysis and design of both combinational and sequential systems regarding digital circuits as functional blocks.
 Utilizes demonstrations and laboratory projects consisting of building hardware on breadboards and simulation of design using CAD tools.
 Topics include: number systems and codes; switching algebra and switching functions; standard combinational modules and arithmetic circuits; realization of switching functions; latches and flip-flops; standard sequential modules; memory, combinational, and sequential PLDs and their applications; design of system controllers.
+May not be taken for credit in addition to EEO 218/219.

 Prerequisite: ESE 123